opower/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [Liv](https://github.com/opower) for the [Lighthouse Labs](https://www.lighthouselabs.ca/)the Web Developement Bootcamp!
+This repository contains all of the notes taken by [Liv](https://github.com/opower) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) the Web Developement Bootcamp!